JanCBrammer/biopeaks/README.md

 ## Installation
 Note that currently, `biopeaks` has been built and tested on Windows.
-It should run on Linux and macOS as well and support for those platform will follow as soon as possible.
+It should run on Linux and macOS as well.

 ### Instructions for users without a Python installation